tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/Activities/07-Stu_Indexing/README.md

 4. View summary statistics for the `loans.csv` data.

-5. Create a subset DataFrame `filtered_df` by filtering out the important columns:
+5. Create a subset DataFrame `filtered_df` by filtering the columns so that only the following columns remain:

     * `loan_amnt`
     * `term`